 The federal income tax characterization of all distributions will be reported to our stockholders on the Internal Revenue Service Form 1099 at the end of each calendar year.
 For each of the nine months ended September 30, 2013, approximately 92.0% of our common distributions were deemed to be paid from ordinary income, with the remainder of approximately 8.0% deemed to be from a return of capital.
 For each of October, November and December 2013, approximately 100.0% of our common distributions were deemed to be paid from ordinary income.
 For the calendar year ended December 31, 2012, approximately 92.0% of our common distributions were deemed to be paid from ordinary income.
 For the calendar year ended December 31, 2012, approximately 92.0% of our common distributions were deemed to be paid from ordinary income.
 For the calendar year ended December 31, 2012, approximately 92.0% of our common distributions were deemed to be paid from ordinary income.
 For the calendar year ended December 31, 2012, approximately 92.0% of our common distributions were deemed to be paid from ordinary income with the remainder of approximately 8.0% deemed to be from a return of capital.
-The return of capital in both years resulted primarily resulted from GAAP realized losses being recognized as ordinary losses for federal income tax purposes.
+The return of capital in both the 2013 and 2012 calendar years resulted primarily resulted from GAAP realized losses being recognized as ordinary losses for federal income tax purposes.

-Our Board of Directors declared and paid the following monthly distributions to common stockholders for the three months ended December 31, 2013 and 2012:
+Our Board of Directors declared and paid the following monthly distributions to common stockholders for the six months ended March 31, 2014 and 2013: